Ferncliff Farm: History

-In the early twentieth century, a railroad station was built at Rhinecliff, reportedly due to the influence of John Jacob IV, a major stockholder in the New York Central Railroad.
+In the early 20th century, a railroad station was built at Rhinecliff, reportedly due to the influence of John Jacob IV, a major stockholder in the New York Central Railroad.
 It is a contributing property to the Hudson River Historic District.
-There was in addition, a small private station at Fernwood on the so-called "Hucklebush" Line between Rhinecliff and Hartford, Connecticut, whose telegraph station was designated "A".
+There was, in addition, a small private station at Fernwood on the so-called "Hucklebush" Line between Rhinecliff and Hartford, Connecticut, whose telegraph station was designated "A".

 By the time of John Jacob IV's death in the sinking of the Titanic in 1912, the Ferncliff estate had grown to 2,800 acres of apple orchards, cattle and dairy operations, and gardens.
 The property passed to his elder son, Vincent Astor.
 In 1926, Vincent's sister, Ava, married Serge Obolensky.
 Vincent gave her "Marienruh", the former Ehlers estate at Clifton Point and a mansion designed by Mott B. Schmidt.

 During the 1940s, the mansion originally built by William Jr. was demolished.
 It was replaced in 1948 with a neoclassical brick folly called the "teahouse", to which the Astors would resort by miniature railroad.
 The Ferncliff Casino sports pavilion was renovated and converted into a 22697 sqft residence.
-It was renamed "Astor Courts", the name Stanford White used.
+It was renamed "Astor Courts", the name White used.
 The squash courts were converted to a library.